Wanderingidea/Formula3HP/README.md

 Q3 becomes a bit hot so this transistor should be mounted on a small heatsink.
 R1, R6 and R7 also heat up.
 Use 3 to 5 Watt type resistors for these.
 R1 consists of two resistors in series, 33 ohm each.

 Being such a simple circuit a piece of perfboard is used, one for each channel.
-And I added a balance control to compensate for hearing and recording problems.

 I used an old 12V switched power supply without any problems.
 The amplifier is free of hum and noise.